nttmcp/snapshot_automation/README.md

 ## Ansible Collection(s)

-Additionally, the NTTMCP-MCP Ansible collection is required.
+Additionally, the NTTMCP-MCP Ansible Collection is required.

 https://galaxy.ansible.com/nttmcp/mcp

 > ansible-galaxy collection install nttmcp.mcp

+To use the improved Snapshot reporting module which generates the same reports in on average 1/8 the time, install this additional Collection

+> ansible-galaxy collection install kensinfield.snapshot_report

 ## Authentication